Dealing with pressure is something that appears to come naturally to unflappable Swedish defender, Victor Lindelof.

 Patience has been important for the Scandinavian, who burst into Vasteras' first team when only 16 years old.
 He helped his local side gain promotion but left when Benfica came calling in 2012.
 The Lisbon giants had seen his potential in Sweden's Under-16s and Under-17s and made their move.

-Still only 17, Lindelof understandably had to wait for an opportunity and cut his teeth with the B team, before emerging as one of Europe’s most exciting young defenders with the senior side and grasping his opportunity with both hands.
+Still only 17, Lindelof understandably had to wait for an opportunity and cut his teeth with the B team, before emerging as one of Europe’s most exciting young defenders with the senior side.

-Winning trophies became something of a habit for the Swedish defender during his time in Portugal, as he collected three league titles, two Portuguese Cups, one League Cup and one Super Cup.
+Winning trophies became something of a habit during his time in Portugal, as he collected three league titles, two Portuguese Cups, one League Cup and one Super Cup.
 This being in addition to his European Under-21 Championship medal, of course.

 In 2017, the composed centre-back signed a four-year deal at United, with the option of a further year.
 The defender ended his maiden campaign in England with 29 appearances and a number of impressive performances towards the end of the season, including a Man-of-the-Match display against Arsenal in April.

 After reaching the quarter-finals of the 2018 World Cup with Sweden, he continued his development in the 2018/19 season, maintaining a consistent level of form that endeared him to the Old Trafford faithful.
 Lindelof's fine performances saw him named the club's Player of the Month for November - when he was also named Sweden's Player of the Year at an awards ceremony in Stockholm.